Diclofenac patch (On the skin)

 - Tell your doctor if you are pregnant or breastfeeding.
 Do not use this medicine during the later part of pregnancy unless your doctor tells you to.

-- Tell your doctor if you have a history of ulcers or other stomach problems, kidney disease, liver disease, anemia, asthma, bleeding problems, high blood pressure, heart failure or other heart problems, or a history of stroke.
+- Tell your doctor if you have kidney disease, liver disease, anemia, asthma, bleeding problems, high blood pressure, heart failure or other heart problems, a recent heat attack, or a history of stomach ulcers or stroke.
 Tell your doctor if you drink alcohol regularly.